-Senior management should ensure that the management system clearly describes the division of responsibilities and the working relationships between all organizational units participating in the organization's activities.
+Senior management should ensure that the management system clearly describes the division of responsibilities, authorities and the working relationships between all organizational units participating in the organization's activities including external organizations.

 5.6.
 The management system should apply to all relevant individuals, each of whom should be made aware of the importance of complying with the requirements of the management system.